danielpersia/danielpersia.github.io/_pages/brazillab.md

 ![](/images/jaider.jpg)

-Spearheaded by the Princeton Insitute for International and Regional Studies (PIIRS) and in synergy with various departments, programs and initiatives, the Brazil LAB (Luso-Afro-Brazilian Studies) is a multi-disciplinary research and teaching hub for exploring the country’s history, politics and culture, along with its regional significance and international connections.
+Spearheaded by the Princeton Insitute for International and Regional Studies (PIIRS) and in synergy with various departments, programs and initiatives, the Brazil LAB (Luso-Afro-Brazilian Studies) is a multi-disciplinary research and teaching hub for exploring the country’s history, politics and culture, along with its regional significance and international connections.<sup>1<sup>

 [Brazil LAB Profile](https://brazillab.princeton.edu/people/daniel-persia)